cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 The `sprite` object contains the configuration for the generated sprites in the output spritemap.

 #### `sprite.prefix` – `'sprite-'`
 Prefix added to sprite `id` in the spritemap.
 It will be used for the class/spritename in the generated styles as well.
+It's possible to pass a function for more advanced situations, the full path to the current sprite will be passed as the first argument.

 #### `sprite.gutter` – `0`
 Amount of pixels added between each sprite to prevent overlap.